Dental Resources for Veterans - Navigating the Options

 Veterans rarely use private medical insurance.
 In fact, researchers say just 56.9 percent of veterans had private insurance in 2016.
 That's a dip from 70.8 percent in 2000.
 But for veterans ineligible for VA dental care, the private market offers the best dental health solutions.

-Two companies provide VA-approved dental insurance for veterans in 2020.
+These companies provide VA-approved dental insurance for veterans:

 Coverage extends across the United States.
 You must work with a dentist affiliated with the Delta Dental plan, but the network is large.